 The Davis Center for Figure Sense was created thanks to a combined outright and planned gift commitment of $7.2 million from the Davises in December 2015.
-Steve Hillmer, professor, serves as the director.
+Professor Steve Hillmer serves as director, and associate professor Felix Meschke serves as associate director.

 Roger Davis is the owner and CEO of Paxton/Patterson in Chicago, having first joined the company in 1980 as its general manager.

 Paxton/Patterson became one of the first companies to provide classroom technology learning systems in 1990.
 Today, the company's learning systems engage students with problem-based, real-world technology concentrated on STEM education (grades 3-12), health science careers (grades 8-12), family and consumer sciences (grades 6-9), and architecture and construction (grades 8-12).